Shuichi Murata: Yokohama BayStars

 Murata finished the season with a .323 average, 46 homers (a franchise record) and 114 RBI, hitting over .300 for the first time in his career and leading the league in home runs for the second straight year (finishing just one ahead of Giants slugger Alex Ramírez).
-He became the first Japanese-born player to lead the Central League in home runs in back-to-back seasons since current Dragons manager Hiromitsu Ochiai accomplished the feat for the Dragons in 1990 and 1991 and also led the league in slugging percentage (.665) and on-base plus slugging (1.062).
+He became the first Japanese-born player to lead the Central League in home runs in back-to-back seasons since Hiromitsu Ochiai accomplished the feat for the Dragons in 1990 and 1991 and also led the league in slugging percentage (.665) and on-base plus slugging (1.062).
 However, despite his offensive production, the BayStars finished dead last in the Central League with a 48–94 record, most likely playing a factor in Murata's finishing just seventh in Most Valuable Player voting and receiving only two first-place votes (Ramírez, who hit .319 with 45 homers and 125 RBI, won the award).